reema0814/Threat-Protection-with-XDR/Labguide/lab7_mitigate_threats.md

 1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.

-1. Select the Microsoft Sentinel Workspace you created in the previous labs.
+1. Select the Microsoft Sentinel Workspace.

 1. Select **Analytics** from the Configuration area.
 By default, you will see the *Active rules*.

-1. Select the **Create incidents based on Microsoft Defender for Cloud**.
+1. Select the **Microsoft incident creation rule** from the dropdown + Create.

      ![](./media/lab10-task4-analytics.png)